ryle-e/ryle-radio-docs/ryle-radio-docs/Scripting/RadioData.md

 ### Init
 Initializes the radio object.

-You will likely never need to call this yourself as it's called for you in [[RadioListener]], unless you're creating some alternate method of playing tracks.
+You will likely never need to call this yourself as it's called for you in [[RadioOutput]], unless you're creating some alternate method of playing tracks.

 ---
 ## Data